Ilpolainen/Raytracer/README.md

 ## Long Term Goal

-- Make a real time ray-tracer (which means GPU -support) with c++ ( for show-off and learning, applications practical value expected to be nothing. ).
+- Make a ray-tracing based render engine with c++ ( for show-off and learning, applications' practical value expected to be nothing. ).

 ## Iteration one